Why Greycroft’s Jon Goldman invests in games, esports, AR, and VR

 Now, over the past few years, thanks to Twitch, we’re seeing this development where the non-player audience can be even bigger than the player audience.
 That turns gaming into a media business, as opposed to just a games business.
 If you look at things like HQ Trivia, that’s just part of a trend in spectators and participants building up a big audience.
 That gets the attention of brands and changes the nature of gaming.

-If you look at things like Outpost Games—I’m not an investor there, but it’s very interesting, this idea of a game like a game show where, if you die, you’re out.
+If you look at things like Outpost Games — I’m not an investor there, but it’s very interesting, this idea of a game like a game show where, if you die, you’re out.
 Just like losing on Jeopardy.
 I’m not coming back.
 The game isn’t about me.
 The game is for the spectators.

 GamesBeat: I keep wondering how big this opportunity is going to be, people getting paid to play games, where it’s all about drawing attention to yourself.
 Esports athletes are one form of that, but we see all these other kinds of content creators.
 It seems like a pretty big pool of people is starting to make money from being watched around games.